sethvargo/ratchet/README.md

 -   As a single-static binary from the [releases page][releases].
 -   As a container image from the [container registry][containers].
+-   Via nix:

+    ```sh
+    nix run 'github:NixOS/nixpkgs/nixpkgs-unstable#ratchet' -- --help
+    ```

+    Note this option is community supported and may not be the latest available version.

 -   Compiled from source yourself.
 Note this option is not supported.